Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Abstract

 \section{Abstract}

 The use of Unmanned Aerial Vehicles (UAVs) is rapidly increasing in applications ranging from surveillance and first-aid missions to industrial automation involving cooperation with other machines or humans.
 To maximize area coverage and reduce mission latency, swarms of collaborating drones have become a significant research direction.
 However, this approach requires open challenges in positioning, mapping, and communications to be addressed.
-This work describes a distributed mapping system based on a swarm of nano-UAVs, characterized by a limited payload of \qty{35}{\gram} and tightly constrained on-board sensing and computing capabilities.
+This work describes a distributed mapping system based on a swarm of nano-UAVs, characterized by a limited payload of 35~g and tightly constrained onboard sensing and computing capabilities.
 Each nano-UAV is equipped with four 64-pixel depth sensors that measure the relative distance to obstacles in four directions.
 The proposed system merges the information from the swarm and generates a coherent grid map without relying on any external infrastructure.
-The data fusion is performed using the iterative closest point algorithm and a graph-based simultaneous localization and mapping algorithm, running entirely on-board the UAV's low-power ARM \mbox{Cortex-M} microcontroller with just \qty{192}{\kilo\byte} of SRAM memory.
-Field results gathered in three different mazes from a swarm of up to 4 nano-UAVs prove a mapping accuracy of \qty{12}{\centi\meter} and demonstrate that the mapping time is inversely proportional to the number of agents.
-The proposed framework scales linearly in terms of communication bandwidth and on-board computational complexity, supporting communication between up to 20 nano-UAVs and mapping of areas up to \qty{180}{\meter\squared} with the chosen configuration requiring only \qty{50}{\kilo\byte} of memory.
+The data fusion is performed using the iterative closest point algorithm and a graph-based simultaneous localization and mapping algorithm, running entirely onboard the UAV's low-power ARM \mbox{Cortex-M} microcontroller with just 192~kB of memory.
+Field results gathered in three different mazes with a swarm of up to 4 nano-UAVs prove a mapping accuracy of 12~cm and demonstrate that the mapping time is inversely proportional to the number of agents.
+The proposed framework scales linearly in terms of communication bandwidth and onboard computational complexity, supporting communication between up to 20 nano-UAVs and mapping of areas up to 180~m\textsuperscript{2} with the chosen configuration requiring only 50~kB of memory.